microsoft/AIReferenceArchitectures/README.md

 # Requirements
 The tutorials have been mainly tested on Linux VMs in Azure.
 They haven't been tested on Windows yet.
 Each tutorial may have slightly different requirements such as GPU for some of the deep learning ones.
 For more details please consult the readme in each tutorial.

+# Reporting Issues
+Please report issues with each tutorial in the tutorials own github page.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a